Print Options

 This is an introductory course on the science and engineering of electronic and quantum materials.
 The intended audience is upper-level undergraduate students and first-year graduate students in Molecular Engineering and other related fields, including Chemistry and Physics.
 We will learn the basics of electrical and optical properties of electronic materials, including semiconductors, metals, and insulators starting from a simple band picture, and will discuss how these materials enable modern electronic and optoelectronic devices and circuitry.
 We will also explore the modern synthesis techniques for these materials and the effects of reduced dimensions and emergent quantum properties.

-Instructor(s): Shuolong Yang Terms Offered: Autumn
+Instructor(s): Shuolong Yang Terms Offered: Winter

 Prerequisite(s): MENG 26100, PHYS 23510, CHEM 26100, or instructor consent

-Equivalent Course(s): MENG 26600, MENG 36600
+Equivalent Course(s): MENG 36600, MENG 26600

 CHEM 40000.
 Rsch: Related Depts/Institutes.
 300.00 Units.